klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts/precompiled-contracts.md

 | feePayer | 0x0a | 0x3fe |
 | validateSender | 0x0b | 0x3ff |

+In case of Baobab network, protocol upgrade is applied from block number `75373312`.
+We will apply protocol upgrade for Cypress network later.
 If you want the previous document, please refer to [previous document](precompiled-contracts-previous.md)
 {% endhint %}